Amsterdam Tourist Ferry: Exploring the City by Water

 Routes and Stops

-The Amsterdam Tourist Ferry operates on several routes, each covering different parts of the city.
+Multiple ferry routes of the Amsterdam Tourist Ferry provide service for different sections of the Amsterdam city area.
 The three main routes are:

 1. Central Station to NDSM Wharf